Johannes Schober: Third government

 The compromise significantly strengthened the power and prestige of the office of the president.
 It also altered appointment procedures to the Constitutional Court in a way that the Heimwehr thought would guarantee right-of-center majorities for the foreseeable future.
 The compromise was a disappointment for the Heimwehr and its foreign allies, and a victory for the Social Democrats, in all other respects.

 Schober was also successful on the foreign policy front.
 In particular, Schober convinced the Allies of World War I, on a conference in The Hague in January 1930, to forgive the reparations that Austria still owed.
 Observers noted that Schober achieved his diplomatic victories through a strategy of comporting himself as an affable simpleton.
-Short, pudgy, intellectually outmatched, eager to oblige, happy to be patronized, and head of a country that was no threat to anyone any more, Schober seems to have put his negotiating partners into a generous mood.
+Short, pudgy, intellectually outmatched, eager to oblige, happy to be patronised, and head of a country that was no threat to anyone any more, Schober seems to have put his negotiating partners into a generous mood.
 According to one contemporary Austrian cartoon, Schober received so many friendly pats on the shoulder from foreign dignitaries that he took to traveling with a cushion strapped to his back.

-Dissatisfied by the new constitution and in financial straits due to a crisis in the Austrian banking sector that had toppled one of its main donors, the Heimwehr decided that the way forward was to increase the pressure again.
-A Heimwehr rally in Korneuburg on 18 May culminated in de facto declaration of war on the Republic, a firm promise of armed insurrection.
+Dissatisfied with the new constitution and in financial straits due to a crisis in the Austrian banking sector that had toppled one of its main donors, the Heimwehr decided that the way forward was to increase the pressure again.
+A Heimwehr rally in Korneuburg on 18 May culminated in a de facto declaration of war on the Republic, a firm promise of armed insurrection.
 One of the leaders of the radical element in the Heimwehr at the time was Waldemar Pabst, a German national.
 Schober had Pabst deported.

 The Heimwehr was now determined to get rid of Schober.
 The Christian Socials agreed to help.

-The party was jealous of Schober's successes; the relationship was strained additionally by personal tensions between Schober and Seipel and between Schober and his Vice Chancellor, Carl Vaugoin.
+The party was jealous of Schober's successes; the relationship was additionally strained by personal tensions between Schober and Seipel and between Schober and his Vice Chancellor, Carl Vaugoin.
 Vaugoin, a friend of the Heimwehr to begin with, provoked a quarrel with Schober by demanding that Franz Strafella be appointed director general of the Austrian Railways; Strafella was both a noted Heimwehr man and known to be corrupt.
 When Schober refused, Vaugoin ostentatiously resigned on 25 September.
 Realizing that his cabinet was unable to carry on, Schober submitted his own resignation the same day.